 While some clinics offer hair transplants at very high prices, you don’t need to pay over the odds to get a great hair transplant.
 Equally, avoid clinics with too-good-to-be-true prices, as they could be cutting corners with safety and quality.

-At the Wimpole Clinic, FUT prices start at £2,999.
+At the Wimpole Clinic, FUT prices start at £3,499.

 Across the UK, the average cost of a Norwood stage 2-3 hair transplant is £4,820.
-Learn more about getting a good value hair transplant in our hair transplant cost analysis.
+Learn more about getting a good-value hair transplant in our hair transplant cost analysis.

-FUT recovery
+FUT hair transplant recovery

-It’s important to take special care of your FUT transplant in the days and weeks after surgery.
-Poor aftercare can lead to a failed hair transplant — so here’s everything you need to know about looking after your grafts during the hair transplant recovery process.
+It’s important to take special care of your FUT hair transplant in the days and weeks after surgery.
+Poor aftercare can lead to a failed hair transplant.

-How to sleep after FUT
+How should I sleep after FUT hair transplant surgery?

 Try to sleep with your head tilted upwards using a travel pillow or similar.
 It may not be the most comfortable position, but it will prevent you from damaging or dislodging your grafts at night.
 Learn more about how to sleep after a hair transplant.